Topics The 4th Japan-Vietnam Joint Symposium" will be held

 Mr. Tran Thi Phuong Thanh, Deputy Director of DAV's Pharmaceutical Quality Control Department, gave a presentation on the handling of substandard and counterfeit pharmaceutical products in Vietnam.

 He explained that quality control activities include inspections of manufacturing sites by the Ministry of Health and local authorities, and market sampling by the Pharmaceutical Quality Control Center.
 The number of unapproved, out-of-specification drugs, mislabeled drugs, and drugs that have been subject to recall overseas have been subject to recall from the market, and the number of recalls has decreased over the past five years.
-As for counterfeit medicines, the fact that the detection rate of counterfeit medicines has been less than 0.1% for the past 10 years is considered favorable, but the reasons that make it difficult to combat counterfeit medicines include: Vietnam has a long border and there is a lot of smuggling; counterfeit medicines are small, easy to bring in, and have high profit margins, among others; information on manufacturing and sources of supply is of little interest to retailers and consumers; and there is a lack of information about the source of supply online.
+As for Countermeasures against Counterfeit Medicines, while the detection rate of less than 0.1% throughout the 10 years is considered good, the reasons for the difficulty in countermeasures against Counterfeit Medicines are as follows: Vietnam has a long border and there is a lot of smuggling; counterfeit medicines are small and easy to bring in and have high profit margins, among others; information on manufacturing and sources of supply is of little interest to retailers and consumers; and there is a lack of information on the online market.
 In addition, retailers and consumers are not interested in information on the manufacture and source of counterfeit medicines, and online purchases are increasing.
 As future countermeasures, the panelists proposed the development of laws, product control through networks from manufacturing to sales, strengthening inspections, and cooperation with neighboring countries, as well as referring to the control systems of the U.S., EU, Australia, and Japan.

 The participants from DAV and the Vietnamese industry association asked the Japanese authorities how they would handle cases where there are too many applications to respond in time, how they would handle cases where several Asian and ASEAN countries have already adopted the PMDA's review report system, and how they would deal with cases where there are too many applications and the Japanese authorities cannot respond in time.
-The participants from DAV and industry associations in Vietnam asked specific questions to the Japanese authorities, such as how to deal with the large number of applications received and how to respond to them in time, how information is shared in the review process using the PMDA's review reports that have already been adopted by several Asian and ASEAN countries, and how to respond after receiving information on adverse drug reactions.
+The participants from DAV and industry associations in Vietnam asked specific questions to the Japanese authorities, such as how to handle cases where there are many applications and the Japanese authorities are not able to respond in time, how information is shared in the review process using the PMDA's review reports that have already been adopted by several Asian and ASEAN countries, and how to respond after receiving information on adverse drug reactions.
 On the other hand, there were also some themes that were discussed by the two authorities that differed greatly from each other, indicating the difficulty in selecting topics for discussion between the two countries.

-Mr. Ryosho Imai, Vice Chairperson of the Asia Subcommittee of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), discussing a question and answer session
+Mr. Ryosho Imai, Vice Chairperson of the JPMA's International Affairs Committee's Asia Subcommittee, discussing a question-and-answer session

 In their closing remarks, Mr. Arai and DAV Deputy Director General Le Viet Dung expressed their pleasure and gratitude for having held the first face-to-face meeting in Hanoi in many years, and their expectations for further strengthening cooperation and collaboration between the two countries.